-By default, your survey questions will be displayed together on one page.
+Your survey questions will by default be displayed together on one page.
 Use the Page Break element to break up your survey into multiple pages, making it easier for the respondent to take a survey with many questions.

 To Add a Page Break between questions:

-- Click the question after which you would like to add a page break.
+- Click on the question after which you would like to add a page break.

-- Add page breaks where you would like a new page created.
+- Continue to add page breaks where you would like a new page created.

-- To put an equal number of questions on each page of the survey but do not want to put page breaks in manually, click Look and Feel, and under the General Tab, specify how many questions you want per page.
+If you want to put an equal amount of questions on each page of the survey but do not want to put page breaks in manually, you can go to and under the General Tab, specify how many questions you would like per page.

-- If you point to the page break element, a red minus button will appear.
-Clicking this will delete the page break.
-Clicking a green plus button will add a question above or below the break.
+- If you hover over the page break element, you will see the red minus button to click if you want to delete the page break, and the green plus button if you want to add a question above or below the page break.

 - A page break is required for certain features to work in your survey.
 One of these is the Piped Text function.
-If the piped text refers to an answer in a previous question, then you need to place a page break between the question that you are piping and the question that you pipe to.
+If the piped text refers to an answer in a previous question, then a page break will need to be placed between the question from which you are piping and the question to which the text is piped.

-- Page breaks automatically occur between blocks and when you use Skip Logic or Display Logic.
+- Page breaks automatically occur between blocks and when Skip Logic or Display Logic are used.

 - If you are using a Timing item in your survey, make sure it is not on a page by itself – these time how long participants spend on other questions on the page.
 Specifying to have one question per page in Look and Feel is not appropriate when you are using timing items.
 For more information, view Timing in the question type guide.